 Testicular cancer is not a common cancer.
-There are about 2000 new cases of testicular cancer each year and excellent survival rates of around 98%.
-But any kind of cancer is a scary possibility.
-Working around male fertility, a question that comes up often at WaveWall is, as mobile phone radiation causes male infertility, what else can it do?
-Can phone radiation cause testicular cancer, for instance?
+There are about 2000 new cases of testicular cancer each year in the UK and survival rates are excellent at around 98%.
+But of course, any kind of cancer is scary to consider.
+We should all work actively to reduce our chances of any cancer, so, can phone radiation cause testicular cancer?

-The World Health Organisation says mobile radiation is “possibly carcinogenic to humans.”
-Which means they believe there’s a chance it could cause cancer in people.
+One aspect of this is altering our mobile phone usage.
+The World Health Organisation changed their tact around mobile phone radiation labelling it as “possibly carcinogenic to humans.”
+This means they believe there’s a chance it could cause cancer in anyone.

 Cancer is caused by mutations in cells that then form tumours and can spread across the body.
 We know mobile phone radiation damages cells and DNA, which is how it affects fertility.